Introduction

 Development Trajectory

-In June 2022, the school received certification from the Cambridge Assessment International Education (CAIE), officially becoming a globally recognized “Cambridge International School.”
-This also made it one of the few schools worldwide with dual certification in both the IB and Cambridge International curricula.
+- The school earned accreditation from the Cambridge Assessment International Education (CAIE), officially becoming a globally recognized “Cambridge International School.”
+This distinction positioned it among a select few schools worldwide with dual authorization for both IB and Cambridge International curricula.

 Curriculum System